jfeiwell/jfeiwell.github.io/_posts/EssayPosts/2021-03-16-press-freedom.md

 I couldn’t agree more.
 But there are two problems with the contemporary usage of that quote.
 These two problems happen to neatly explain why freedom of the press isn’t about journalism and is about people.

-First, in 1789 the concept of 20th century journalism as we know it today wasn’t in existence.
+First, in 1789 the concept of 20th century journalism as we know it today didn't exist.
 “Newspapers” were not distribution vehicles for contemporary journalism.

 Second, in his post Presidency years, Jefferson wrote a litany of letters sharply critical of the Press.
 The aforementioned quote confirms how he felt about the Press in principle.
 How he felt in practice tells a different story.